h6w/dosbox-docker/README.md

 * noaudio - Audio is disabled
 * host-pulse - Use your host's pulseaudio
-* remote - Runs headless so you can connect via VNC/RDesktop  (TODO - Probably available w/e March 31, 2017)
+* remote - Runs headless so you can connect via VNC/RDesktop  (In Progress - Probably available w/e March 31, 2017)

 ## How to use it